-Ensure that the rotor control valve is in "STOP" position, start tractor, engage P.T.O. allow the oil to circulate through the return line filter for about 5 minutes without operation of the armhead control lever.
+Ensure that the rotor control valve is in 'STOP' position, start the tractor and engage the P.T.O.
+Allow the oil to circulate through the return line filter for about 5 minutes without operation of the Armhead Control Lever.